 The opportunity to travel internationally, participate in cultures around the world and meet new people can be exhilarating and exciting, but as with all great adventures, a little preparedness can go a long way.
 Taking the recommended precautions against infections and illness is the first step for safe travel.
 Many parts of the world still face epidemics and outbreaks of malaria, yellow fever and food borne hepatitis (hepatitis A) to name a few.
-A visit to the University Medicine Travel Clinic provides up-to-date medical advice and needed vaccines before your travel plans take off.
+A visit to the Brown Medicine Travel Clinic provides up-to-date medical advice and needed vaccines before your travel plans take off.

 We care for infants, children and adults.
 Our experienced clinical staff are faculty at the Alpert Medical School of Brown University and Board Certified Infectious Disease Specialists.
 Our physicians are on staff at The Miriam Hospital.
 We provide comprehensive up-to-date travel advice including malaria prevention, prevention and treatment of traveler’s diarrhea, as well as all necessary vaccines.

 The Brown Medicine Travel Clinic is an authorized Yellow Fever vaccination center by the Rhode Island Department of Health and provides an International Certificate of Vaccination.

 - John Lonks, MD

 - Martha Cristina Sanchez, MD

 Getting Ready for Your Visit

 In order for us to provide the best care for you, it is very important that you bring the following items to your visit:

 - List of destinations you’ll be traveling to.